The virtual fundamental class for the moduli space of surfaces of general type: Moduli stack of surfaces of general type

-We choose to provide more details here.
+We provide a proof in detail for $M=M_N$ when $N$ is sufficiently large divisible enough.
 From \cite{Alexeev2}, \cite[Theorem 1.1]{HMX14}, after fixing the data $K^2, \chi$, any $\qq$-Gorenstein family of s.l.c. surfaces with fixed volume is bounded, therefore there exists a uniform bound $N>0$ such that $\omega_{\sS/T}^{[N]}$ is invertible for any flat $\qq$-Gorenstein family $\sS\to T$ of s.l.c. surfaces.
 Note that \cite{Alexeev2} did the case of surfaces which is exactly what we want. \cite[Theorem 1.1]{HMX14} proved the case of higher dimensional log general type varieties.
 Therefore, from \cite[\S 4.21]{DM}, to prove $M$ is a Deligne-Mumford stack, one needs to show that $M$ has representable and unramified diagonal, and there is a smooth \'etale surjection from a scheme of finite type to $M$.

 We first show that the diagonal morphism $M\to M\times_{\mathbf{k}}M$ is representable and unramified.
-Let $(f: \sS\to T), (f^\prime: \sS^\prime\to T)$ be two objects in $\overline{\sM}^G(T)$.
+Let $(f: \sS\to T), (f^\prime: \sS^\prime\to T)$ be two objects in $M_N(T)$.
 It is sufficient to show that the isomorphism functor $\mathbf{Isom}_{T}(\sS, \sS^\prime)$ is represented by a quasi-projective group scheme over $T$.
 But this is just from \cite[Proposition 6.8]{KP15}.
 Since we only consider stable surfaces (while \cite{KP15} studied the more general case of log stable varieties), the global line bundle $\mathscr{L}$ in \cite[Definition 6.2, Proposition 6.8]{KP15} for the family $(f:\sS\to T)$ is just the invertible sheaf $\omega_{\sS/T}^{[N]}$.
 The first half of the proof in \cite[Proposition 6.8]{KP15} implies that the isomorphism functor $\mathbf{Isom}_{T}(\sS, \sS^\prime)$ is represented by a quasi-projective group scheme over $T$.

 To prove that there exists a smooth \'etale surjection from a scheme $\mathscr{C}$ of finite type to $M$, from \cite[Proposition 6.11]{KP15}, we consider the Hilbert scheme $\Hilb_{K^2, \chi}$ parametrizing closed two dimensional subschemes in a higher dimensional projective space with the same Hilbert polynomial determined by the invariants $K^2, \chi$.
 After fixing the necessary conditions for the stable s.l.c. surfaces in $\Hilb_{K^2, \chi}$, techniques in \cite[Theorem 10, Definition-Lemma 33]{Kollar_Husk} and \cite[Proposition 6.11]{KP15} imply that there exists a scheme $\mathscr{C}$ and a smooth \'etale morphism $\mathscr{C}\to M$.
 Thus, $M$ is a Deligne-Mumford stack of finite type over $\mathbf{k}$.